-Such estimates are plausible, but their use is contentious as it is not known whether their activities are comparable with those registered organisations which serve civil society interests.
+Such estimates are plausible, but their use remains contentious as it is not known whether their activities are fully comparable with those of registered organisations which serve civil society interests.
+During the Covid-19 pandemic, however, there have been indications that mutual aid groups have been effective in tackling a wide range of issues such as social isolation and homelessness.